 Employers must be able to provide employment opportunities related to digital activities and skills, and have the appropriate administrative support and capacity to train and mentor the intern to enhance and maximize their experience.

-If approved to hire an intern under DS4Y the employer will commence the hiring process and may employ an intern who will best serve their needs, however, the employer must advertise the internship externally, and when hired, allow the intern to attend courses that will enhance their digital skills and soft skills.
+If approved to hire an intern under DS4Y the employer will commence the hiring process and may employ an intern.
+The employer must advertise the internship externally and ensure advertisement outlines the position is being funded by the Government of Canada in partnership with AESL.
+Interns hired under DS4Y may participate in training to enhance digital skills and soft skills as required for the position.

 Eligibility for Interns